 If you want to wipe out half of Europe's population, you'll need a better agent for your devastation;

 You need a viral agent that is tried and tragic — let's take a look at fevers that are hemorrhagic.

 - In the backstory of Warhammer 40K, the Chaos god of disease Nurgle had been in existence for quite some time before hand (possibly as the Babylonian god Nergal), but he truly awoke with the massive death toll caused by the plague.

-- As has been noted elsewhere on this page, these days the Black Plague is an entirely treatable illness these days (its effects have been likened to "a bad case of the flu with some pneumonia and chicken pox symptoms tossed in for good measure").
+- As has been noted elsewhere on this page, the Black Plague is an entirely treatable illness these days (its effects have been likened to "a bad case of the flu with some pneumonia and chicken pox symptoms tossed in for good measure").
 Ironically, this has led to the darkly humorous fact that, in modern industrialized first-world countries at least, the most common source of new plague outbreaks is the vaccination itself (about 1 in 1000 recipients of the plague vaccine actually contract the disease from getting vaccinated).